PintaProject/user-guide/docs/tutorial.md

 Although this is a tutorial on creating a graphic image, this is not a drawing tutorial so we cannot guarantee if your drawing will look *exactly* as our image.
 If you haven't setup your workspace yet, it is highly recommended because this tutorial will assume the workspace has been configured.
 See [Setting Up Workspace](setup.md) to learn more.

 To keep the images consistent, we'll be drawing a very basic burger.
 It should have at least a top bun, a bottom bun, cheese, a patty, tomatoes and lettuce.
 This tutorial can take at least 2-3 hours to complete for some new users to Pinta.
 So if you need to rearrange your time, this is the moment.
-Some may find that by doing this project they are able to learn quickly the various capabilities of Pinta.
-Alternatively if you do not have the time to do this tutorial, you can look up topics of interest in the user manual to suit your specific image editing needs.
+Some may find that by doing this project, they're able to quickly learn the various capabilities Pinta has to offer.
+Alternatively, if you don't have the time to do this tutorial, you can look up topics of interest in the user manual to suit your specific image editing needs.

 ## __Sketching__ ##
 The tools we'll use for sketching are: